-The single most important strategy is to minimize trail closures, impacting only one greenway at a time and deploying detour routes for greenway users.
+The single most important strategy is to minimize trail closures, impacting only one section of greenway at a time and deploying detour routes for greenway users.
 These projects involve careful sequencing so that greenway closures can be minimized.
 Information about trail closures and trail detours are provided (see further information below).
+Stay tuned for updates.

 Sequence of Operations